 After studying the above two processes, we study the case of our interest --- both $N_{\rm e}$ electronic TLSs and $N_{\rm v}$ harmonic oscillators are coupled to the IR cavity mode.
 Fig. \ref{fig:elem_processes}e plots the dynamics of the electronic excited-state population $P_{\rm e}$ after an initial Gaussian pulse excitation of the TLSs.
 This pattern is similar to the case of the coupled electron-cavity system in Fig. \ref{fig:elem_processes}c.
 As far as the energy dynamics of different subsystems are considered, while the electronic and photonic responses are also similar to the case of the coupled electron-cavity system (Fig. \ref{fig:elem_processes}d), the vibrational bright mode (green line) is also initially excited during the electronic excitation.
 This is because, at resonance conditions, the cavity mode forms polaritons with the vibrational bright mode.
 Thus, the IR mode excited due to the dynamical Casimir effect coherently transfers its energy to the vibrational bright mode before any dissipation occurs.
 The signature of vibrational polaritons can be found in the oscillation pattern of the bright mode, which exhibits a period of $\sim 78$ fs, corresponding to the Rabi splitting of 430 cm$^{-1}$.
-This Rabi oscillation pattern is also shown in the electronic and photonic signals.
-This is because the photonic subsystem is strongly coupled to the bright mode, and the electronic subsystem also has a large coupling strength to the cavity photon.

 As shown in Fig. \ref{fig:elem_processes}f, during the relaxation of the electronic, photonic, and bright-mode signals, the vibrational dark modes (black line) gradually gain energy due to the polariton dephasing mechanism.
 At $t = 5$ ps, the energy gain of the vibrational dark modes reaches $7.6\times 10^{10}$ cm$^{-1}$.
 Because $N_{\rm v} = 10^{10}$ is used during the simulation (see the SI for details), the energy gain per vibrational harmonic oscillator is $7.6$ cm$^{-1}$ (= 11 K).
 This result numerically validates the existence of a remote energy transfer pathway from the electronic to the vibrational degrees of freedom, in spite of the inclusion of three dissipation channels.